efonte/underrail-translation-tools/README.md

 # UnderRail Translation Tools

-A Python-based tool for extracting and injecting translations for the game UnderRail.
-This tool allows you to decode the game's UDLG files into JSON format, extract texts for translation into CSV, and then rebuild the game files with your translations.
+UnderRail Translation Tools is a Python-based suite for extracting and injecting translations for the game UnderRail.
+It decodes the game's UDLG files into JSON, extracts translatable texts into CSV files for translation, and then rebuilds the game files with your updated translations.
+The tool supports batch processing, preserves the original file structure, and automatically handles compressed payloads.

 ## Features

-- Decode UDLG files to JSON format
-- Extract translatable texts to CSV
-- Inject translations back into the game files
-- Merge existing translations with new game content
-- Support for batch processing of multiple files
-- Preserve game file structure and formatting
+It decodes UDLG files by first validating the UDLG signature and then processing records that include support for gzip-compressed payloads.
+It can extract translatable texts in two modes:

+- `english` mode where strings following an English marker are processed.
+- `variables` mode where variable-text pairs are handled.

+The encoding functionality injects translations from a CSV into the decoded JSON and rebuilds the UDLG files.
+In addition, the tool includes a merge command that unifies existing translations from a base CSV with new extractions from updated game files.
+Batch processing is available for both decoding and encoding, ensuring that the game’s folder structure is maintained.

 ## Requirements